The Dutch Colonial Environmental History Network

 • Jan Kok (Sri Lanka, Thombos).
 Exploring 18th century population and land registers of colonial Ceylon.

-• Library Leiden, (online) VOC archive, old maps collection
+• Martijn Storms.
+Library Leiden, (online) VOC archive, old maps collection.

 • Margriet Hoogvliet, Reinder Storm.
 Library, historical map collection